madpsy/aisdecode/README.md

 Usage of aisdecode:
   -aggregator string
-    	Comma delimited list of aggregator host/ip:port (optional) -baud int
+    	Comma delimited list of aggregator host/ip:port (optional) -aggregator-public-url string
+    	Public aggregator URL to push myinfo.json to on startup (optional) -baud int
     	Baud rate (default: 38400), ignored if -serial-port is not specified (default 38400) -debug